|

 detection works, etc...
 Thus, a good electronician could easily improve the

-more balls.
-This great set of articles is best for the PONG hobbyist, as it
+system.
+This great set of articles is one of the best as it

 describes a rather advanced game which differs from the classic variants.